Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Methods

 We investigate $\Lambda(i,j)$ with a form given by

 where $\Theta(\cdot)$ is the Heaviside step function, and $\delta$ defines the angular tolerance for alignment.
-We refer to this interaction style as a ``correlation network,'' and it resembles interactions in Maier-Saupe theory \cite{R:2022_Schoot_Maier–Saupe}.
-Correlation networks allow all neighbors to align cooperatively, since the function becomes nonzero when two vectors point nominally in the same direction.
-This is perhaps reminiscent to the collective ordering observed in nematic liquid crystals or hydrogen-bonding networks in water, where molecular orientations enable multiple simultaneous interactions.
+We refer to this interaction style as a ``correlation network,'' and it resembles interactions in Maier-Saupe theory.\cite{R:2022_Schoot_Molecular} Correlation networks allow all neighbors to align cooperatively, since the function becomes nonzero when two vectors point nominally in the same direction.
+Importantly, the orientation vectors here are coarse-grained internal state variables that modulate local interaction energies.
+In one manifestation, these vectors could encode differences in molecular orientation, where the positioning of certain functional groups would influence the manner of interaction with other moieties.
+However, these vectors may also represent other forms of collective ordering, such as that seen in nematic liquid crystals or in hydrogen-bond networks in water, where many simultaneous, orientation-dependent interactions occur.
+While $\Delta_{\alpha_i \alpha_j}$ terms are not treated in chemically specific terms here, surveying its influence over different values phenomenologically probes the role of orientation-dependent interactions, irrespective of their origin.